top of page

 They are waiting to be remembered.

 To walk again in partnership with Earth is to return to a more enchanted, aligned, and sacred way of being.
 The myths still whisper.
 The trees still sing.
-The old gods were never gone—they have simply changed names.
+The old Gods were never gone - they have simply changed names.

 They are the Devas of the Living World, and they are ready to work with us again.

-The Earth is speaking.
 The ancient ones are near.
-Let us remember.